openpreserve/scape-toolwrapper/README.md

 # ToolWrapper

-*Wrap preservation tools once, deploy them everywhere.*
+*Wrap preservation tools once, deploy them everywhere*

 **What you'll find in this README:**